santhoshmeda/iot-310/week1/lab2/lab2.md

-# Lab 2 - Electron
+# Lab 2 - Desktop Applications for Visualization with Electron

 ## Overview